 They have a large tasting room with comfy couches, fire pits, and an outside deck.
 If you go out towards the edge of their property, they have lawn chairs that face the outstanding views of Willamette valley.
 We went on a gloomy day, so there were plenty of seats open, but I would imagine all of these would be taken on a sunny day!

 TIP: I would skip the tasting and just grab a glass of wine.
 Sit out on the lawn chairs and soak in that view for as long as possible!

 Stop 4: De Ponte Cellars

-Day 3: Waterfall Tour & Flight home
+Day 3: Oregon Waterfall Tour & Flight home

-We took a late flight out which gave us plenty of time to do a waterfall tour in the morning!
-We went the same year there was a major forest fire so a lot of waterfalls were closed due to mudslides.
+Unfortunately, I went the same year there was a major forest fire so a lot of waterfalls were closed due to mudslides.
 I am already dying to go back in the summer and spend a full weekend exploring the nature side of Oregon!